Analog-Labs/evm-interpreter/README.md

 ## Usage

-If you want to use this interpreter but has not mastered the black art of EVM assembly, you can use execute compile solidity code.
+If you want to use this interpreter but has not mastered the black art of EVM assembly, you can compile solidity code instead.

 In this example, we will assume you deployed an [ProxyAccount](#account-abstraction) from the previous example, and now want to execute some arbitrary code.